 - Chapter 1 – Introduction: global and UK climate change

 - Chapter 5 – Human Health, Communities and Built Environment

 The first draft of the report is being reviewed by Government stakeholders and a technical review panel in May 2020.
 A further review process will take place in September 2020 to allow for final comments on the draft report.

 Contributors and research projects

-Over 200 people from more than 65 organisations are contributing to the third Climate Change Risk Assessment evidence report.
-A list of the organisations that are involved is available from the CCC on request.
+Over 450 people from more than 130 organisations are contributing to the third Climate Change Risk Assessment evidence report.
+A full list of the organisations can be found on the UK Climate Risk website here.